If you are a blogger or planning to become one, you might have heard about legal pages for blog.

 It also protects you, & your business from any legal problems which can arise due to using, & creating content by others.

 This gives you full control over the article, and you can use that article Legally, for Marketing & Promotions for your brand as well.

 But without this legal page, the guest blogger has the full right & freedom, to sue you for using his content, for your benefit.

 Guest Blogging Agreement Template

-It also includes all the legalities to protect you from any copyright violations.
+To make your blog legally compliant, it also includes all the legalities to protect you from any copyright violations.
 (In case the Guest Blogger Copies Content from any other site & pastes the same on your blog.)

 F. Single Member LLC Operating Agreement

-This Single Member LLC Operating Agreement is mandatory for you, if you’re the only sole owner of your blogging website (or any other business if you operate it solely).
+This Single Member LLC Operating Agreement is mandatory for you if you’re the only sole owner of your blogging website (or any other business if you operate it solely).